KittyGiraudel/sass-guidelines/index.md

 * the value is repeated at least twice;
 * the value is likely to be updated at least once;
-* all occurrences of the values are tied to the variable.
+* all occurrences of the values are tied to the variable (i.e. not by coincidence).

 Basically, that means it has no point declaring a variable that will never be updated or that is only being used at a single place.